Scrumpis/Scrumpis.github.io/content/event/WSSA2024/index.md

 featured: false

 image:
-  caption: 'Poster presentation by Nicholas A. Johnson at Weed Science Society of America 2024'
+  caption: 'Single-slide talk by Nicholas A. Johnson at Weed Science Society of America 2024'
   focal_point: Right

 #links: